Who is the course for?

 How long is the course?

-Two days a week for two years (full-time), running from January to December.
-There will be additional fees in the second year.
+Full-time - 2 days per week over two years.
+Please note there will be additional fees in the second year.

 Will this course lead to a qualification?